opnfv/functest/docs/configguide/configguide.rst

               - here = "192.168.122.89"
   SCENARIO:   Displays the DEPLOY_SCENARIO value
               - here = "os-odl_l2-nofeature-ha"
-  POD:        Displays the value pass in NODE_NAME
+  POD:        Displays the value passed in NODE_NAME
-              - here = "loclahost"
+              - here = "localhost"
   GIT BRANCH: Displays the git branch of the OPNFV Functest
               project repository included in the Functest
               Docker Container.